-There is a 45,000 reais filing fee that is allocated entirely to CADE.
+There is a 45,000 reais filing fee that is allocated entirely to CADE and that will be raised to 85,000 reais in January 2016.
 All parties to the transaction are responsible for the payment of the filing fee; however, there are no rules as to how the fee amount should be allocated between the parties.